Nitro (rapper): No Comment (2017–2019)

 On December 4, 2017, Nitro made available for digital download the single Buio Omega, produced by Salmo and accompanied on the same day by the relative video clip.
 The single debuted in the Top Singles at position 40.

 Simultaneously with the release of the single, the rapper announced the third studio album No Comment, released on January 12, 2018.

 On 23 March 2018 he released the second single Ho fatto bene, while on 4 May 2018 he released the third single Chairaggione, in collaboration with Salmo.
 The collaboration with Salmo was proposed again with the song Dispovery Channel, contained in the album Playlist of the sardinian rapper.

 On July 5, 2019, Machete Mixtape 4 was released, where Nitro appears in 6 of the 18 tracks of the disc, including the single Marylean.

-Garbage (2020-now)
+Garbage (2020–present)

 On March 6, 2020, Nitro released the fourth album GarbAge, which is characterized by the presence of various collaborations between the various songs, including Lazza, Fabri Fibra, tha Supreme, Gemitaiz and Dani Faiv.
 At the same time the single Saturno was presented.

-During the COVID-19 global pandemic, June 5, 2020, Nitro released the single Schiacciacuore with the singer Nina Zilli and in December 11 of the same year, he published the single Ossigeno with the rapper Vegas Jones.
+During the COVID-19 global pandemic, June 5, 2020, Nitro released the single Schiacciacuore with the singer Nina Zilli and on December 11 of the same year, he published the single Ossigeno with the rapper Vegas Jones.